tux4kids/Tuxpaint-Android/README.md

 	LOCAL_MODULE_FILENAME := xxx
 ```

-Then, all of these xxx.so will be compiled into `libs` folder of TuxPaint project and be packed into TuxPaint.apk.
+Then, all of these xxx.so will be compiled into `libs` folder of Tux Paint project and be packed into tuxpaint.apk.

-However, there is a strange problem that even `xxx.so` is in the TuxPaint.apk, xxx.so will not be uncompressed into
+However, there is a strange problem that even `xxx.so` is in the tuxpaint.apk, xxx.so will not be uncompressed into
 `/data/data/org.tuxpaint/lib`.
 It seems that Android system only allow `libxxx.so`.

 Solution: Since Android only acccept libxxx.so rather than xxx.so, Android.mk will use following word.